 The Sky Tonight

-Planetarium educators take you on a unique tour of the sky as seen from our area, with topics ranging from visible planets, bright stars, and the Milky Way, to periodic comets, seasonal constellations, black holes, alien planets, upcoming rocket launches, meteor showers, satellite spotting, and more!
+Take an awe-inspiring tour of the night sky as seen from our area, with topics ranging from visible planets, bright stars, and the Milky Way, to periodic comets, seasonal constellations, black holes, alien planets, upcoming rocket launches, meteor showers, satellite spotting, and more!

 Recommended for ages 8+; 60-minute live and interactive show.
-Capacity is currently limited to 60 seats per show (50%).
 Masks are required in the Planetarium until further notice.
 Advance reservations are strongly encouraged.

 Un mundo, un cielo